Addendum on the scoring of Gaussian directed acyclic graphical models

 The result in \eref{pdYresult} is identical to equation (18) of \citet {gh02}, once some factors are cancelled, apart from the manner in which the matrix elements are chosen.
 The result in \citet{gh02} replaces the $T_{\Y\Y}$ and $R_{\Y\Y}$ by $T_{\Y}$ and $R_{\Y}$, where $A_{\Y }=((A^{-1})_{\Y\Y})^{-1}$.
 Inverting the matrices before the elements are selected and then inverting again [as in \citet{gh02}] we found inconsistent behavior on simulated data.

 We may further compare to equation (24) of \citet{hg95}, which with the current notation becomes

 while incorrectly defining the $S_N$ in the $R$ in \eref{matrixR} as the sample variance.
-However, the same terminology, with the correct formula for $S_N$, is used in \citet{gh94} whose equation (15) is otherwise identical to \eref{pdYresulthg95} aside from having $\pi$ replaced by $2\pi$.
+However, the same terminology, with the correct formula for $S_N$, is used in \citet{gh94} whose equation (12) is otherwise identical to \eref{pdYresulthg95}.

 The difference in the powers of the determinants between \eref {pdYresult} and \eref{pdYresulthg95} could lead to a subtle, and hard to predict, change in the scores.
 There is also the same loss of $l$-dependence in the arguments of the multivariate gamma functions.
 The ratio of gamma functions for each node now actually decreases with $l$ while the ratio from~\eref{pdYresult} increases instead.
 As discussed in the supplementary material [\citet{kmh14}], using \eref {pdYresulthg95} instead of \eref{pdYresult} effectively penalises each node with $l$ parents by a factor $\sim N^l$, giving a substantial bias toward sparse DAGs.
 This bias is likely to be present in early works implementing the score of \citet{hg95} and possibly remains in legacy code.